 7.41.
-The policy has set out that the area must be developed comprehensively to realise the benefits of site development.
-Comprehensive development is required to ensure the site capacity can viably deliver the A381 junction improvement which is essential to deliver the improvements to highway safety required to make the site suitable in highway terms.
+The policy has set out that the area must be developed comprehensively to realise benefits development. the of site Comprehensive development is required to ensure the site capacity can viably deliver the A381 junction improvement which is essential to deliver the improvements to highway safety required to make the site suitable in highway terms.
 The junction improvements should be completed before a new home on the site is occupied to prevent increased use of an unsafe access and reduce the impact of additional traffic flows travelling through the historic village to access the Foredown Road junction further north.